sonyxperiadev/CameraTest/README.md

 CameraTest\_HighSpeed.mp4 in the DCIM folder.
 This function requires the WRITE\_EXTERNAL\_STORAGE permission.

+## Actuator Test

+This module allows the user to manually set the focus distance, or to sweep it from infinity to macro and back.

+A camera device needs to have the MANUAL\_SENSOR capability, a positive minimum focus distance (a movable lens) and the ability to manually control the lens position.
+If multiple such devices are available, the user gets to choose.

+Currently, the device must also support a 1280x720 resolution.

 ## Test Mode

 This module is used for testing.